grantcarthew/start-prototype/docs/cli/start-config-role.md

 ### start config role add

-Add role from GitHub catalog or by direct path.
+Add a role from the official GitHub asset catalog.

 **Synopsis:**